 Sigfox messages can carry a payload (your own data) of 12 bytes.
-That's the maximum, but the payload is flexible: you can send any data size between 1 and 12 bytes.
+That's maximum, but the payload is flexible: you can send any data size between 1 and 12 bytes.
 You can even send a payload of 0 bytes, in case you just need a ping message.

 This makes Sigfox perfectly suited for the vast majority of IoT use cases, allowing devices to send relevant data to the Sigfox Cloud.

 However, this also means that some projects are not currently meant to use the Sigfox technology, because they require high bandwidth and constant connection to the network.
-The Sigfox technology is optimized for lightweight use cases.
+Sigfox technology is optimized for lightweight use cases.

 2) Regulated message frequency: 140 messages per day at most

-As the current version of Sigfox uses public radio frequencies (aka ISM bands), we have to comply with the sharing rules ("duty cycle") of the different regions of the world.
+As the current version of Sigfox uses public radio frequencies (aka ISM bands), we comply with the sharing rules ("duty cycle") of the different regions of the world.
 These regulations exist to keep these bands available for everybody.